Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Nobody has secretaries anymore.

-The last secretary I had quit when I handed her a secretary's day card.
+The last Secretary I had quit when I handed her a Secretary's Day card.

-This myth from the depths of time.
+But suddenly, secretaries are back from the depths of time.

 Why, Miss Jones, you're beautiful without your glasses.

-They're back from the fifty years.
+They're back from the 50 years.

 It's amazing.

-When John Edwards was running for president, he used to go on about this coatless girl.
+And this secretary, I'd like to know the name of this secretary, because I'm beginning to think when John Edwards was running for president, he used to go on about this coatless girl.

 It's like this Dickensian sob sister story.